Schemarise/demo-alfa-project/README.md

 ## Model live-documentation

-* Right-click on any ALFA file and select `Show Model Documentation` which will open a new Browser with web-based documentation.
+* Right-click on any ALFA file and select `Open ALFA Studio` which will open a new Browser with web-based ALFA Studio Console.
+* Click on `View Documentation`.
 * You can navigate around the documentation UML diagram or links.
 Documentation from model is incorporated into the HTML page.
 * Changes to the ALFA files are reflected in HTML when the browser page is refreshed.